 The key advertised feature is gel-infused memory foam.
 The infusion is Simmons’ Microgel, namely smaller beads of gel than they normally use.
 It also has other, plush foams.
 Whether any of these is memory foam is not told, neither is which are in the euro top.
 Cooling is not mentioned in the listing, but this could be a tacit admission of the limitations of gel cooling.
 Neither is airflow mentioned.
 But being Beautyrest, the foams likely are vented and the insulators (sheets separating layers) are breathable, so the coils allow air to flow through to the ventilated foam encasement.

 Studio 12.5 has the same coil density as Studio 10.
 It is not shipped in a box as the lower model, so it is probably not compressed and rolled.
 The price is essentially the same as the 10, so the gauge and metal in the coils is likely the same.
-This suggests that these coils might be more vulnerable to damage in the roll-packing process.
+This suggests that these coils may be more vulnerable to damage in the roll-packing process, but that is only one possibility.

 Beautyrest Edge Support and Cooling